And How to Make it Happen

 We feel guilty to say no.

 “Remind yourself that this is what is best for you and that by saying no, you get to say yes to other things,” advises Currin.
 With each yes you reluctantly say, you have to say no to something that may be more valuable.
 “Often we are hypercritical of ourselves and the guilt lingers, so reminding yourself of this can help you let go of that guilt.”

 Beware of Resentment

-A reluctant yes turns into a resentful no. Really didn’t want to loan your favorite dress to a friend, but did so anyway?
-When she returns it with a stain, resentment will abound.
+A reluctant yes turns into a resentful yes.
 Beware of any reluctance that you notice, and pause to really think it over before saying yes or no. “In Rising Strong by Brené Brown, she says when we don’t set boundaries, we’re giving others free rein to step on us.
 Anytime I feel guilted into doing something, I know I’m crossing my boundaries,” Currin says.
-By setting boundaries, we’re guarding ourselves not only against the sometimes uncomfortable situation of saying no, but also the resentment that can accompany a reluctant yes.

 If you find it hard to say no and want to learn more, Currin recommends two books on the topic.